JS12540/DialogDive-Video-Talk-Transcriber-Project/README.md

 ## DialogDive-Video-Talk-Transcriber Architecture

+**DialogDive-Video-Talk-Transcriber** is an project that revolutionizes the way we understand conversations by offering sentiment analysis on audio and video files.
+With speaker-wise breakdowns, it provides valuable insights into the emotional tone of each participant, enabling users to gain deeper understanding and actionable insights from their interactions.

 ### Frontend
 The frontend of the DialogDive-Video-Talk-Transcriber project is built using ReactJS.
 ReactJS provides a powerful framework for building user interfaces with reusable components.
 In addition to ReactJS, basic styling is applied using CSS to enhance the visual presentation of the application.